cheyni-io/cheyni-backend/README.md

 $ npm run start
 ```

-Don't forget to get the ENV credentials on ENV-EXAMPLE
+Don't forget to get the ENV credentials on ENV.EXAMPLE